quite/humla/README.md

 ## About Jumble

-The primary goal of the Jumble project is to encourage developers to embrace the Mumble protocol on Android through a free, complete, and stable implementation.
+The primary goal of the Jumble project is to encourage developers to embrace the Mumble protocol on Android through a copylefted libre, complete, and stable implementation.
 At the moment, development is focused on improving stability and security.